rust-lang/book/second-edition/nostarch/chapter15.md

 ### Defining Our Own Smart Pointer

-Let’s build a smart pointer similar to the `Box<T>` type provided by the standard library to experience how smart pointers behave differently to references by default.
+Let’s build a smart pointer similar to the `Box<T>` type provided by the standard library to experience how smart pointers behave differently than references by default.
 Then we’ll look at how to add the ability to use the dereference operator.

 The `Box<T>` type is ultimately defined as a tuple struct with one element, so Listing 15-8 defines a `MyBox<T>` type in the same way.
-We’ll also define a `new` function to match the `new` function defined on `Box<T>`:
+We’ll also define a `new` function to match the `new` function defined on `Box<T>`.

 Filename: src/main.rs